ocapn/ocapn/implementation-guide/Implementation Guide.md

 ### Stage 0: connect, op:start-session, op:abort + netlayers ("laying the foundation")

 Alisha wants to connect to her friends Ben and Carol who are already on the OCapN network and also wants to begin programming her own implementation of OCapN in the process.
-In order to connect to her friends' nodes on the network, she must first bootstrap her connection.
+In order to connect to her friends' peers on the network, she must first bootstrap her connection.

 In this stage we'll cover:

  - Implementing a very basic netlayer
- - OCapN node locators
+ - OCapN peer locators
  - Starting the session with `op:start-session`
  - Terminating the session with `op:abort`

 #### Implementing a basic netlayer

-Netlayers are just a channel between two "nodes" which speak CapTP.
-These nodes could be on the same virtual or physical machine, same local network or on the other side of the world.
+Netlayers are just a channel between two "peers" which speak CapTP.
+These peers could be on the same virtual or physical machine, same local network or on the other side of the world.
 Netlayers are designed to abstract away the logistics of sending and delivering messages away from CapTP and provide an agnostic concept of a channel which is a bidirectional FIFO.
 Thus CapTP is itself agnostic to the underlying network protocol, with individual netlayers providing different characteristics around latency, liveness, privacy, and general mechanism.

-Every netlayer ultimately provides a bidirectional channel between two nodes on the network.
-Alisha both needs to be able to accept connections from the network who are connecting to her node and she needs be able to open outgoing connections to other nodes which her ocapn-using programs are requesting to connect to on the network.
+Every netlayer ultimately provides a bidirectional channel between two peers on the network.
+Alisha both needs to be able to accept connections from the network who are connecting to her peer and she needs be able to open outgoing connections to other peers which her ocapn-using programs are requesting to connect to on the network.
 In both cases, the netlayer ultimately hands to CapTP a mechanism for receiving and being informed of new messages and a mechanism for sending messages.
 The netlayer need not be concerned with the details of the messages transmitted after it has completed setting up a connection, it only needs to be concerned with passing messages around.

 Alisha decides to implement the Tor Onion Services netlayer as a first step because Tor takes care of the difficult aspects of peer-to-peer connections.
 To do this she implements her netlayer to talk to the Tor control socket both registering her process to be able to accept new connections for a particular network identity and adds control code for making outgoing connections also speaking through the control socket.
 When the netlayer is instantiated and configured, it provides two functions:

 - `new_outgoing_connection(ocapn_locator)`: This function speaks to the tor daemon to open a new connection to the specified [OCapN locator](https://github.com/ocapn/ocapn/blob/main/draft-specifications/Locators.md) and returns a socket she can use to read and write messages from and is called from CapTP.
-- `accept_incoming_connection()`: This function will wait for a new incoming connection to her node and return it.
+- `accept_incoming_connection()`: This function will wait for a new incoming connection to her peer and return it.
 She knows that she'll need to hook this up to run in its own thread and waiting for connections and then initiating new sessions in her CapTP implementation.

 #### Starting and terminating sessions

 Once a new connection has been established by the netlayer, the netlayer hands the rest of the work over to the CapTP implementation to complete configuring an active session.

-CapTP needs to ensure that only a single active session exists between two nodes addressable on the network.
+CapTP needs to ensure that only a single active session exists between two peers addressable on the network.
 This prevents unnecessarily opening many duplicate connections, permits reusing the same live object references when referring to the same live objects, and permits assertions that two objects that have the same object identity also have same live reference identity.

 The first messages exchanged over a CapTP session are to initialize the CapTP session.
 This is done with the `op:start-session` message.
 The message is a record which has the following structure: